-ENS 3500 Global Environmental Health (4cr) SOC 2710 Environmental Sociology (4cr) SOC/GDS 3250 Gender, Development, and the Environment (4cr) III.
-Elective Credit Hours: Minimum 10 elective credit hours; refer to 3.2.08.4 Environmental Studies Elective Systems below.
-3.2.09.3.5 - Sustainable Agriculture Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
+ENS 3500 Global Environmental Health (4cr) SOC 2710 Environmental Sociology (4cr) SOC 3250 Gender, Development, and the Environment (4cr) III.
+Elective Credit Hours: Minimum 10 elective credit hours; refer to 3.2.10.4 Environmental Studies Elective Systems below.
+3.2.10.3.5 - Sustainable Agriculture Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
 These courses build the discipline from conceptual understanding to practical application and have been designed to be taken in the order listed.
-It is strongly recommended that all students pursuing the Sustainable Agriculture Concentration commit to a minimum of one academic year working on the Warren Wilson College Farm or Garden Crew AND complete at least one full-time summer farm internship on an established commercial sustainable farm before completing the program.
 I. Required Courses: all of the following:

-ENS 2490 Introduction to Sustainable Agriculture (4cr) ENS 3300 Soil Science (4cr) ENS 3410 Agroecology (4cr) ENS 4400 Sustainable Farm Management (4cr) SCI 3900 Research Design (2cr) SCI 4860-4890 Natural Science Research (minimum 2 credits) SCI 4930 Communication: Natural Science Seminar (1cr) II.
-Elective Credit Hours: Minimum 12 elective credit hours; refer to 3.2.08.4 Environmental Studies Elective Systems below.
-3.2.09.3.6 - Water and Earth Resources Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
+ENS 2490 Introduction to Sustainable Agriculture (4cr) ENS 3300 Soil Science (4cr) ENS 3410 Agroecology (4cr) ENS 4400 Sustainable Farm Management (4cr) ENS 4840 Environmental Studies Internship Seminar (1cr) (see III.
+Work Crew and Internship) ENS 4850 Environmental Studies Internship (2-16cr) (see III.
+Work Crew and Internship) SCI 3900 Research Design (2cr) SCI 4860-4890 Natural Science Research (minimum 2 credits) - II.
+Elective Credit Hours: Minimum 9 elective credit hours; refer to 3.2.10.4 Major Electives below. - III.
+Work Crew and Internship: A minimum of one academic year working on the Warren Wilson College Farm or Garden Crew is required.
+Additionally, at least 100 hours as an intern with a farm, or an organization related to farming or food systems, is required.
+Students working on Farm or Garden Crew during the academic year may be eligible to apply that work to the internship requirement.
+3.2.10.3.6 - Water and Earth Resources Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
 I. Required Courses: